dbt-labs/docs.getdbt.com/website/docs/tutorial/2a-create-a-project-dbt-cloud.md

     * Click the hamburger menu, and then `Home`.
     * Switch the project in the header bar to your new "dbt Tutorial" project.
 3. Complete the project setup flow:
-    * Connect to BigQuery using the credentials file from the [Setting Up](docs/setting-up)
+    * Connect to BigQuery using the credentials file from the [Setting Up](setting-up) page.
     * Add a repository — choose managed repository, and name it `dbt-tutorial`.
 If you're comfortable with git, you can also choose to link to an existing, but bare, repository.

 <Lightbox src="/img/dbt-cloud-project-setup-flow.png" title="dbt Cloud Project Setup flow" />